forio/julia-studio/README.md

 ## Julia Studio
-Julia Studio is a cross-platform IDE for the Julia language based on Qt Creator and the Qt framework.
+[Julia Studio is a cross-platform IDE for the Julia language](http://forio.com/julia) based on Qt Creator and the Qt framework.

+[Click here to download Julia Studio](http://forio.com/julia/downloads) for Mac, Windows, or Linux

 ## Supported Platforms
 The binary packages support the following platforms: